sophiayau/DistractionDetection/README.md

 * Contacts

 ## About
 **_Focus Track_ is a real-time distraction detection application that monitors and analyzes gaze direction and head movement using _computer vision_ and _machine learning_.
-Our application allows for users to understand their attention span and find ways to regain their focus back.**
+Our application allows users to understand their attention span and find ways to regain their focus back.**

+In today’s digital age, technology, smartphones, and social media platforms like TikTok has negatively impacted our ability to concentrate on a single task for an extended period.
+These platforms captivate attention with endless streams of short-form content, making it especially difficult for younger generations to maintain focus.
+Recognizing the severity of this issue, our project aims to help users understand and analyze their patterns of focus and distraction.
+By becoming aware of these habits, individuals can take proactive steps to improve their focus and regain control over their time and productivity.